Pavle Paja Jovanović

-Pavle "Paja" Jovanović (Павле "Паја" Јовановић; /sh/; 16 June 1859 – 30 November 1957) was a Serbian realist painter who painted more than 1,100 works including: The Wounded Montenegrin (1882), Decorating of the Bride (1886), The Takovo Uprising (1894), Migration of the Serbs (1896) and The Proclamation of Dušan's Law Codex (1900).
+Pavle "Paja" Jovanović (Павле "Паја" Јовановић; /sh/; 16 June 1859 – 30 November 1957) was a Serbian realist painter.
+Jovanović painted more than 1,100 works including: The Wounded Montenegrin (1882), Decorating of the Bride (1886), The Takovo Uprising (1894), Migration of the Serbs (1896) and The Proclamation of Dušan's Law Codex (1900).
 As one of the best European painters of oriental scenes, Paja at the end of the 19th century turned to painting historical events of Serbian history.
 Paja was also the premier portraitist of Europe after 1905.
 He painted the Emperor Franz Joseph I of Austria 15 times.
 He painted royalty, major industrialists, scientists, bankers, oil barons and monopolists, including certain heirs to the Standard Oil fortune in the United States.
 He was a very sought-after portraitist world-wide, which made him incredibly wealthy in his lifetime.
 Many European and international museums carry his works, signed under various names including: Paul Joanowitch in the National Gallery of Victoria and also two portraits in the Utah Museum of Fine Arts, Paul Joanowits, Paul Ivanovitch, Paul Joanovitch, Paul Joanovitsch, P. Joanowitsch and others.